CSCI440Group17/CSCI440-Tutorial/index.md

 ## Composite Keys
-A composite key is a combinations of attributes that can help uniquely identify the rows of the table.
+A composite key is a combination of attributes that can help uniquely identify the rows of the table.
 The uniqueness is guaranteed when the attributes are used together, where individually they may not be unique.
 A common composite key would be the use of a house number and street.
 As those two attributes individually are not unique, but when combined they create a unique key, given that it is local.
 To create a composite key all you have to do is define the attributes then make them a primary key as shown below.
 ```
 create table HouseAddress(
     Address text,